On Unfolded Approach To Off-Shell Supersymmetric Models: Introduction

 \section{Introduction}

-Unfolded dynamics approach \cite{unf1,unf2,unf4} was designed to formulate higher-spin gravity theory within the frame of Vasiliev equations \cite{vaseq1,vaseq2}.
-In a nutshell, the unfolded dynamics approach to a field theory amounts to reformulating it as a set of first-order equations, which are manifestly coordinate-independent and gauge-invariant, by means of introducing (usually infinite number of) descendant fields which parameterize all derivatives of primary fields.
-Coordinate-independence and gauge invariance make unfolded approach attractive beyond the original higher-spin gravity problem.
-In particular, unfolded approach proposes new interesting possibilities for constructing manifestly supersymmetric formulations \cite{susnf0,susnf1,susnf2,susnf3}, which is topical e.g. for maximally supersymmetric Yang\textendash Mills theories.
+Unfolded dynamics approach \citep{unf1,unf2,unf4} was designed to formulate the higher-spin gravity theory within the frame of Vasiliev equations \citep{vaseq1,vaseq2}.
+In a nutshell, the unfolded dynamics approach to a field theory amounts to reformulating it as a set of first-order non-Lagrangian equations, which are manifestly coordinate-independent and gauge-invariant, by means of introducing (usually infinite number of) descendant fields which parametrize all derivatives of the primary fields.
+Coordinate-independence and gauge invariance make the unfolded approach attractive beyond the original higher-spin gravity problem.
+In particular, the unfolded approach proposes new interesting possibilities for constructing manifestly supersymmetric formulations \citep{susnf0,susnf1,susnf2,susnf3}, which is topical e.g. for maximally supersymmetric Yang--Mills theories.

-From the point of view of unfolded approach, global symmetries (e.g. (super)-Poincaré symmetry) emerge as residual gauge symmetries of non-dynamical vacuum fields (gravitational field for Poincaré symmetry, plus gravitino fields for SUSY).
+From the point of view of the unfolded approach, global symmetries (e.g. (super)-Poincaré symmetry) emerge as residual gauge symmetries of non-dynamical vacuum fields (gravitational field for Poincaré symmetry, plus gravitino fields for SUSY).
 Hence consistent inclusion of the background fields to the unfolded system provides manifest realization of global symmetries.
-Moreover, unfolded equations are formulated in terms of differential forms, that guarantees manifest diffeomorphism invariance of the whole formalism, which is a crucial feature when dealing with theory that contains dynamical gravity (e.g. higher-spin gravity).
-This allows, in addition, straightforward lift of an unfolded supersymmetric theory from Minkowski space to superspace.
-And the problem of constructing an off-shell completion for a given on-shell unfolded system, as was shown in \cite{misuna_1}, amounts to coupling on-shell system to external currents, which are then interpreted as off-shell descendant fields.
+Moreover, unfolded equations are formulated in terms of differential forms, that guarantees manifest diffeomorphism invariance of the whole formalism, which is a crucial feature when dealing with a theory that contains dynamical gravity (e.g. higher-spin gravity).
+This allows, in addition, a straightforward lift of an unfolded supersymmetric theory from Minkowski space to superspace \citep{susnf0,susnf1}.
+And the problem of constructing an off-shell completion for a given on-shell unfolded system, as was shown in \citep{misuna_1}, amounts to coupling the on-shell system to external currents, which are then interpreted as off-shell descendant fields.